 The IMTA promotes the interests of all companies involved in the mapping industry, from retailers of atlases and manufacturers of globes, to developers of geographic information systems.
+IMTA facilitates the exchange of information between companies to keep up-to-date on new technologies, cartography techniques and mapping products as they are emerging.
 The association is made of up of three regions: IMTA (EAME), IMTA (Americas), and IMTA (Asia Pacific).